tarekbardouni/ERSN-OpenMC-Py/readme.txt

 readme.txt
-How to use the GUI to install openmc and prerequisistes under miniconda3 This tutorial is tested for ubuntu 23.04, miniconda3 and python 3.7 3.9 and 3.11 The new version of ERSN-OpenMC-Py 1.2 allows to post-process tallies created by combining up to 6 filters.
+How to use the GUI to install openmc and prerequisistes under miniconda3 This tutorial is tested for ubuntu 23.04, miniconda3 and python 3.7 3.9 and 3.11 The new version of ERSN-OpenMC-Py 1.3 allows to post-process tallies created by combining up to 6 filters.
-The next version of ERSN-OpenMC-Py 1.3 will allow to normalize tallies to cell volume, core power, unit lethargy and bin width
+The version of ERSN-OpenMC-Py 1.3 allows to normalize tallies to cell volume, core power, unit lethargy and bin width.
+Up to 5 filters are combined with MeshFilter.

 Prof. Tarek El Bardouni and Doctor Mohamed Lahdour, University Abdelmalek Essaadi, Radiatios and Nuclear System Team, Tetouan, Morocco
 Emails: telbardouni@uae.ac.ma    and mohamedlahdour@gmail.com